whitewind664/sdp/summaries/sprint6.md

 ---

 ## Bajraktarov, Dimitar
-- Done:
+- Done: Wrote tests for the database class
-- Went well:
+- Went well: Found a way to test the database without writing a mocked one, which is probably better
-- To improve:
+- To improve: Learn to use app contexts better in order to simulate logged in users

 ## Horvath-Mikulas, Szabina
 - Done: I checked the existing component of MATERIAL design for Android as well as the Jetpack libraries and the way how they can be integrated to the app.
 I also analysed the Google’s recommendation of having 1 activity and many fragments.